mattheas/Experimenting-With-PS3-PWM-Fan-Control/README.md

  <img align="left" src = "images/PS3_Diassembly_1.jpeg" width = 1000 height = 1000>

 Once the power supply was removed it was easy to see where the fan wires originated from, simply pulling up on the connector was enough to unplug it.
-With some research I was able to find out that the Grey wire is the PWM, the Brown is +12V and the Black is GND.
+With some research I was able to find out that the Grey wire is the PWM, the Brown is +12V and the Black is GND [1].

  <img align="left" src = "images/PS3_Diassembly_2.jpeg" width = 1000 height = 1000>